 1. CubeAPM

-Known for
+Known For

-Looking for a robust APM that captures telemetry from both applications and infrastructure, delivers actionable insights through metrics and logs, and offers blazing-fast performance with enterprise-grade data control?
-Look no further—CubeAPM is your go-to Application Performance Monitoring (APM) platform.
+Looking for a robust APM that captures telemetry from both applications and infrastructure, delivers actionable insights through metrics and logs, and offers blazing-fast performance with enterprise-grade data control? ook no further—CubeAPM is your go-to Application Performance Monitoring (APM) platform.

 Key Features

-Offers complete MELT stack monitoring—metrics, events, logs, traces—with native support for RUM, synthetics, and error tracking.
+- Real-Time MELT Observability: Offers complete MELT stack monitoring—metrics, events, logs, traces—with native support for RUM, synthetics, and error tracking.

-Context-aware sampling dynamically retains high-value traces (e.g., errors, spikes, latency anomalies), ensuring you pay for signals—not noise.
+- Smart Sampling Engine: Context-aware sampling dynamically retains high-value traces (e.g., errors, spikes, latency anomalies), ensuring you pay for signals—not noise.

-Full OTEL compliance allows plug-and-play instrumentation across services, with no lock-in or vendor-specific agents.
+- Native OpenTelemetry Support: Full OTEL compliance allows plug-and-play instrumentation across services, with no lock-in or vendor-specific agents.

-Works seamlessly with existing agents from Datadog, Prometheus, and New Relic—no heavy migrations required.
+- Unified Agent Compatibility: Works seamlessly with existing agents from Datadog, Prometheus, and New Relic—no heavy migrations required.

 Standout Features